-According to NAFORMA13, Tanzania's forest and woodlands cover was estimated amounting to 48.8 million hectares by 2015.
+According to NAFORMA, Tanzania's forest and woodlands cover was estimated amounting to 48.8 million hectares by 2015.
 However, these forests and woodlands are threatened by increasing deforestation and degradation.
 The causes of deforestation include clearing for agriculture and settlements, overgrazing, wild fires, and charcoal making.
-Moreover, since some forest areas are important water catchments supplying water to different regions, the loss of forest covers, as illustrated by deforestation of most of the semi arid forest tree cover have reduced water supply.
-These possible changes in vegetation due to climate variability will however be compounded with anthropogenic pressures on the biophysical systems, including increased land degradation.
+Moreover, since some forest areas are important water catchments supplying water to different regions, the loss of forest covers, as illustrated by deforestation due to climate variability will however be compounded with anthropogenic pressures on the biophysical systems, including increased land degradation.
 Conservation and restoration of degraded natural forests to increase species diversity will have to consider these other important functions, and how they might be affected by climate variability.